dbeley/steam_stats/README.md

 All the scripts need a config.ini file with a valid steam api key and a steam id (see config_sample.ini for an example).

 If you want to extract latest price information from IsThereAnyDeal, you can also set it in the config file.
-You will need to create an API key on their website and use `steam_stats` with the `--extra_data` parameter.
+You will need to create an API key on their website and use `steam_stats` with the `--export_extra_data` parameter.

 - Sample config.ini file :